Wassamasaw Tribe of Varnertown Indians: History

 In 1938, the WPA photographer Marion Post Wolcott took a photo of Geneva Varner Clark of Varnertown alongside her three children.
-Varner was the only resident of the community who at the time identified as Native American, referring to herself as a Summerville Indian.
-This is the only known photo of members of a Lowcountry indigenous community housed in the Library of Congress.
+Varner identified as Native American, referring to herself as a Summerville Indian.
+This is the only known photo of members of a Lowcountry Indigenous community housed in the Library of Congress.
 The caption of the photos identifies Varner as a Brass Ankle, a derogatory term used to refer to someone of mixed race that passes as white.

 During the era of racial segregation, a state-supported Indian school, called the Varner School, existed in Varnertown between 1939 and 1962.
-Its enrollment varied between eleven to twenty-seven pupils at a time.
+Its enrollment varied between eleven and twenty-seven pupils at a time.
 The Varner School was always listed as a white school in official state records.
 Some members of the community also attended The Pine View Indian School that was established in 1934 at Ten Mile Hill area (present-day Rivers Avenue) in North Charleston.

 The effects of the civil rights movement led members of that generation to reclaim their heritage, and descendants now increasingly identify as Wassamasaw.
-Tribal Administrator, Lisa Leach, led the effort toward state-recognition for the tribe and this status was obtained in November of 2009.
+Tribal Administrator, Lisa Leach, now Collins, led the effort toward state-recognition for the tribe and this status was obtained in November 2009.

 Heritage

-The tribe also claims descent from remnants of the Catawba, Etiwan, and Cherokee, who began to intermarry during the early eighteenth century following the Yamasee War.
-Members of the Wassamasaw Tribe has been considered more racially mixed than individuals from other Lowcountry indigenous communities, having over the course of the past two centuries gradually intermarried with their European American and African American neighbors.
+The tribe also claims descent from remnants of the Catawba, Etiwan, Edisto, and Cherokee, who began to intermarry during the early eighteenth century following the Yamasee War.
+Members of the Wassamasaw Tribe has been considered more racially mixed than individuals from other Lowcountry Indigenous communities, having over the course of the past two centuries gradually intermarried with their European American and African American neighbors.
 The three most predominate surnames associated with Varnertown are Varner, Dangerfield, and Clark.
 During the 1930s, Filipino immigrants who had come to South Carolina via the Charleston Naval Shipyard also married into the tribe.
 This introduced surnames like Alfaro, Garcia, Ricafrenti, Bugaisan, Villanova, Rameres, Surrell, and Soreano into the community.
-The small amount of Filipino ancestry in other indigenous communities in the Lowcountry, comes from intermarriage with members of Varnertown.
+The small amount of Filipino ancestry in other Indigenous communities in the Lowcountry, comes from intermarriage with members of Varnertown.

 Other activities

 Historically, the Wassamasaw lost touch with their culture and crafts but have been working to revive lost traditions since the 1960s.
 Since becoming state-recognized, the Wassamasaw can sell arts and crafts identified as "Native American".

+The Wassamasaw Tribal Council have continued to spread awareness through the greater community of Monck's Corner, Summerville, Goose Creek, Charleston, and North Charleston with yearly Native American Heritage Month Proclamations since 2018.

+The Wassamasaw Tribe is working to preserving their land and cultural heritage in Berkeley & Dorchester counties as they confront increasing pressures on their community.
+Chief Lisa Collins of the tribe expressed concerns about rising property taxes and the challenges youth face in affording to live in the community.
+The tribe also faces challenges with county grants, as new developments have changed the greater community’s economic status without improving the native community.